Pretty Ricky (album)

-Pretty Ricky is the third studio album by Pretty Ricky.
+Pretty Ricky is the third studio album by American R&B group Pretty Ricky.
 It was released on November 17, 2009, and featured new vocalist Lingerie replacing Pleasure P and 4Play.

 Commercial performance

 The performance of Pretty Ricky was poor in comparison to the group's previous gold-selling albums Bluestars and Late Night Special.
 It charted for one week on the Billboard 200, at #97.

 Singles

 Two singles, "Tipsy (In Dis Club)" and "Say a Command", were released from the album, but neither charted on the Billboard Hot 100.